 To achieve long-term sustainability, we take steps to engage with our stakeholders to hear their expectations and key concerns.
 Our stakeholders include those with an interest or concern in our business and who is directly impacted by our business.
-Stakeholder engagement has become a pertinent topic, especially during the prolonged period of the COVID-19 pandemic.
+Stakeholder engagement has become a pertinent topic, as the business landscape continues to evolve, particularly as economies and businesses begin to adapt to the endemic phase of COVID-19.
 The table below summaries AMH's stakeholder engagement approach.

-Frequency of Key Stakeholder Objective Mode of Engagement Engagement Concerns COVID-19 Specific Concerns Our Response Shareholders Enhance shareholder value Half-yearly results updates Annual general meetings, Extraordinary general meeting, if any Announcements, annual report, and circulars if any Half year Annually and as appropriate As appropriate Growth strategy to enhance shareholder value Corporate governance Business resilience to the short posed by COVID-19 ck Update potential investors and shareholders regularly via SGXNet To maintain company's financial and governance performance Reporting of sustainability policies and practices through the sustainability report AGM and EGM Employees Employees' satisfaction and retention Staff recreational activities Regular meetings ✤ Ongoing✤ Ongoing Fulfilling career Competitive wages Job security Workplace flexibility Safe management measures a the workplace Recognise and reward contribution of employees HR policies Providing timely updates on COVID-19 specific working arrangements Customers Customers' satisfaction of products/ services Regular engagement by operation team Ongoing Quality Products/ services Provision of services with qual and meeting customers' expectations without compromise despite challenge posed by COVID-19 frequent communications Suppliers ❖ Good relations ❖ Timely payment Review meetings with suppliers Ongoing Timely payment Management of supply chain disruptions arising from challenges posed by COVID-1 Government/ Regulators, (e.g. SGX, SCDF, MOM, NEA etc.) Compliance with rules and regulations Response to regulators' queries Participation in consultation sessions As appropriate As appropriate Complying with laws and regulations Complying with safe management measures at the workplace issued by the government Regular revision of policies to ensure compliance with rules and regulations Internal controls to maintain high standards Ensure compliance of safe management measures at the workplace
+Stakeholder Objective Mode of Engagement Frequency of Key Concerns COVID-19 Specific Concern s Our Response Shareholders Enhance shareholder value Half-yearly results updates Annual general meetings, Extraordinary general meeting, if any Announcements, annual report, and circulars if any Engagement Half year Annually and as appropriate As appropriate Growth strategy to enhance shareholder value Corporate governance Business resilience to the short posed by COVID-19 - Employees Employees' satisfaction and retention Staff recreational activitiesRegular meetings OngoingOngoing Fulfilling career Competitive wages Safe working environment , Customers Customers' satisfaction of products/ services Regular engagement by operation team Ongoing Quality Products/ services Provision of services with qual and meeting customers' expectations despite challenge posed by COVID-19 Frequent communications Suppliers Good relationsTimely payment Review meetings with suppliers ❖ Ongoing Timely payment Management of supply chain disruptions arising from challed posed by COVID-19 Provide clear expectations requent communications Government/ Regulators, (e.g. SGX, SCDF, MOM, NEA etc.) Compliance with laws and regulations Response to regulators' queries Participation in consultation sessions As appropriateAs appropriate Complying with laws and regulations Complying with safe managem measures at the workplace iss by the government Ŭ ,